idrisadebolaamusa2/Capstone_Project_LHL/README.md

 ##Setup Instructions

-Install Tableau Desktop or Tableau Public.
+- Install Tableau Desktop or Tableau Public.
-Clone this repository or download the provided files.
+- Clone this repository or download the provided files.
-Open the Tableau workbook included in the scripts/ directory to view the visualizations and dashboard.
+- Open the Tableau workbook included in the scripts/ directory to view the visualizations and dashboard.

 ##Data Exploration

 An initial exploration of the dataset includes:

-Understanding the structure of the data.
+- Understanding the structure of the data.
-Identifying key metrics like points scored, assists, rebounds, etc.
+- Identifying key metrics like points scored, assists, rebounds, etc.
-Checking for missing or inconsistent data.
+- Checking for missing or inconsistent data.

 ##Visualizations

 Below visualizations were created to analyze different aspects of the data:

-Points Scored Over Time
+- Points Scored Over Time
-Win-Loss Ratio for Home Team
+- Win-Loss Ratio for Home Team
-Average Rebounds by Teams
+- Average Rebounds by Teams
-Field Goal Percentage Comparison
+- Field Goal Percentage Comparison
-Points Distribution in Games
+- Points Distribution in Games
-Assist to Turnover Ratio
+- Assist to Turnover Ratio
-Free Throw Accuracy Over Time
+- Free Throw Accuracy Over Time
-Three-Point Success Rate
+- Three-Point Success Rate
-Team Performance Dashboard
+- Opponent Analysis
-Opponent Analysis
+- Team Performance Dashboard

 Each visualization provides unique insights into the game's performance metrics.